detekt/detekt/docs/pages/extensions.md

 ##### Pitfalls

 - All rules are disabled by default and have to be explicitly enabled in the `detekt` yaml configuration file.
-- If you do not pass the Config object from the rule set provider to the rule, the rule is active but you will not be able to use any configuration options or disable the rule via config file.
+- If you do not pass the `Config` object from the `RuleSetProvider` to the rule, the rule is active, but you will not be able to use any configuration options or disable the rule via config file.
 - If your extension is part of your project and you integrate it like `detektPlugins project(":my-rules")` make sure that this subproject is build before `gradle detekt` is run.